Asbestos and mesothelioma claims

 Although pleural plaques are not compensatable in England and Wales, if you've developed pleural plaques as a result of your exposure to asbestos at work in Scotland, you still have the right to claim compensation.
-Our specialist advisers talk you through what you may be entitled to.

 No Win No Fee pleural plaques compensation claims

 Slater and Gordon is one of the UK's best-known asbestos and mesothelioma compensation claims firms, offering extensive knowledge of asbestos-related diseases and the claims process.
 Contact us right away on freephone or and we will call you.